Store Hours

 Set Up For Springtime

 It's time to start thinking of spring.
-Clean the shed and sweep out the gazebo to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
-Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
+Clean out the shed to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the ground thaws and the frosts are through.
 You might even want to plant seeds directly into the earth.
-What better way to start than by exploring your favorite local plant nursery, The Garden Center in Foley?
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed packet for details.
+If you start them a little later, it's not ideal, but it will even out as time passes.

 Growing season begins early and ends late in this part of the country.
-A wide variety of veggies, flowers, and plants thrive in Florida and southern Georgia.
-If you've got good soil drainage, you can even grow citrus trees.
-You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
+A wide variety of vegetables, flowers, and plants thrive in southern Georgia and Florida.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+You'll get excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
 Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.

 Plant Seeds Outside With Direct Sow